darkestb4light/proxycheck/README.md

 - evaluates and outputs the results

-The tool evaluates an HTTP status response in a binary fasion from the perspective of the request either mdae it past the proxy or it didn't.
+The tool evaluates an HTTP status response in a binary fasion from the perspective of the request either made it past the proxy or it didn't.

 There are two high level flows, given a request: